Why skimping on LLC insurance can be a costly mistake

 A missed deadline

-A missed deadline on a client project may cost your client money.
+A missed deadline on a project may cost your client money.
 If they sue and you’re found liable, you’ll have to foot the bill for their losses.
 Either way, you’ll have to cover the legal costs.

 An LLC offers no additional protection over other business structures when it comes to your business assets.